Browse over 9,000 car reviews

 You don’t get a spare wheel but you do get a puncture repair kit.
 And being the base model, it’s not a powered tailgate but it’s not heavy to close.

-Despite being a base model, the Hybrid FWD is well-specified and comes with lots of standard features and some luxury highlights are the heated front seats, powered driver's seat (with adjustable lumbar support), rear privacy glass and a suite of LED external lights.
+Our test model is incredibly well-equipped for a base variant and includes features like heated front seats, a powered driver's seat (with adjustable lumbar support), rear privacy glass and LED external lights.

-Technology is robust throughout the car and the base model comes with dual 12.3-inch technology screens, wireless Apple CarPlay and Android Auto, the Hyundai 'Bluelink' app, over the air updates, Bluetooth connectivity, a wireless charging pad, six USB-C ports and two 12-volt sockets.
+Technology is also a standout with dual 12.3-inch displays taking centre stage, FM/AM and digital radio, wireless Apple CarPlay/ Android Auto, Hyundai 'Bluelink' app, over-the-air updates, Bluetooth connectivity, a wireless charging pad, six USB-C ports and two 12-volt sockets.

 Bluelink connected car services brings features like ‘Automatic Collision Notification’ an emergency call (SOS) function, geo-fencing, valet, speed and time alerts and more.